-Carmel Whelan is a multi-instrumentalist and conductor from North Dublin.
+Carmel Whelan is a multi-instrumentalist, composer and conductor from North Dublin.
 She began learning traditional Irish music at a young age and fostered a love of singing as a member of RTÉ’s Cór na nÓg.
 She went on to study music at DIT Conservatory of Music & Drama, graduating in 2011 with a Bachelor of Music in Composition.

 Carmel has since gone on to study choral music education with the Choral Music Institute under renowned choral conductors, Dr. Doreen Rao and Mandy Miller.
-In 2016, Carmel undertook a choral internship with Greg Beardsell, artistic director of the Irish Youth Choir, in association with Singfest and Music Generation Offaly Westmeath.
+In 2016, Carmel undertook a choral internship with Greg Beardsell, artistic director of the Irish Youth Choir, in association with Sing Ireland and Music Generation Offaly Westmeath.

-Carmel worked as a choral assistant on RTE’s production, Centenary which broadcast live from the Bord Gáis Theatre in 2016 and, most recently, as musical director on Delaney Musical Society’s production of Spring Awakening in The Mill Theatre, Dundrum and assistant musical director on The Promise Musical Drama in Swords Castle.
+Carmel worked as a choral assistant on RTE’s production, Centenary, which broadcast live from the Bord Gáis Theatre in 2016 and, most recently, as musical director on Baldoyle Musical Society‘s production of Sweet Charity; Delaney Musical Society’s production of Spring Awakening in The Mill Theatre, Dundrum; and assistant musical director on The Promise Musical Drama in Swords Castle.